 Occupational Health for Display Fireworks

-OSHA warns that there are many dangers associated with setting up and setting off firework displays.
+OSHA warns that many dangers are associated with setting up and setting off firework displays.
 Only those trained in pyrotechnics should plan and set off large firework displays.
 OSHA published several checklists that should be followed by fireworks display operators and other affected employees.

-The following is a list of tasks compiled by OSHA that should be completed prior to a large fireworks display:
+The following is a list of tasks compiled by OSHA that should be completed before a large fireworks display:

 - Obtain required Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) licenses and permits.